Wanderer Bracelets Customer Story

 The worst part was that their reviews provider and Instagram curation provider weren’t integrated.

 Wanderer Bracelets had to splash out for two pricey solutions.
-Charging was based on order volume and as the brand received tens of thousands of orders per month with low AOV, this worked against them.
 They were spending a colossal $2,000 per month in total.

 This siloing of solutions also meant the brand couldn’t show media galleries combining both Instagram UGC and reviews, nor display star ratings and review counts on products tagged in their media gallery.